marilyne-linkurious/documentation/content/admin/content/data-sources-advanced/config.md

 ## General settings

-- `connectionRetries` (default: `10`): The maximum number of connection attempts to each data source and to the search engine before stating them as disconnected.
+- `connectionRetries` (default: `10`): The maximum number of connection attempts to each data-source and to the search engine before stating them as disconnected.

-- `pollInterval` (default: `10`): Check if the data sources and search engine are connected at each interval (in second).
+- `pollInterval` (default: `10`): Check if the data-sources and search engine are connected at each interval (in seconds).

 ## Search engine settings

-- `indexationChunkSize` (default: `5000`): The number of nodes and edges retrieved at each batch during indexing the graph database.
+- `indexationChunkSize` (default: `5000`): The number of nodes and edges retrieved at each batch during the indexation of the graph database.

 - `searchAddAllThreshold` (default: `500`): The maximum number of search results that the user can add to a Visualization at once.